Xiaoshan-jun/QuadtreeForAerospaceAgentSearch/README.md

 # Quadtree for Aerospace Agent Saearch
 ## Usage
 main.py will do the following
-1. generate the simulated map
+1. generate the simulated airspace
 2. generate random tasks for agents
 3. assign tasks to the agents
-4. create the dynamicEnv, that manages all the agents and the airspace, and record agents fly history.
+4. create the **dynamicEnv**
 5. record expeirence results

 search mode switch:
 include/agent.py, modify the function searchAndPlot() at line 52.
 ## Description
+to navigate the flight agent, we transfer airspace to a grid world.

+the proposed quadtree A* search algorithm can divide the airspace in multiple vary grids.
+The more important partial of airspace will be divided into a larger amount of grid(each grid is smaller and accurate), and the less important partial of airspace will be divided into a smaller amount of grid(each grid is larger and inaccuate).

+then, we can decrease the search space and search time while keep optimization.

+## Important function for search algorithm
 DynamicEnv.py: DynamicEnv manages all the agents and the airspace This manager can receive the move plan from all the agents, and approve the move for a specific time.
 Meanwhile, this manager can publish all the air space control information.
 Reserve the airspace the agents should not enter.